JumpGateio/JumpGate/readme.md

 1. Set up your database in the `.env` file
 1. Update your `config/jumpgate/users.php`.
-    - If you enable social, remember to re-run `vendor:publish`.
 1. Or, if you added users, run `php artisan jumpgate:user-database`